 At times children who have a brother or sister with a disability can see themselves as their protector, almost acting as a mini-parent.

 Because the school playground can be a tough place for all kids at times, a child with a disability can be picked on by other children.
 For a sibling, seeing their brother or sister being bullied can be extremely challenging and hurtful.

 As a result they can act to this in different ways.
 Some will feel anger and may try to protect their sibling and stop the bullying, while others may feel afraid of getting bullied themselves if they try to step in.

-It has actually been found that children who have a sibling with a disability show more kind are caring behaviour – this is thought to be because they have learned to empathise from an early age.
+Studies have shown that children who have a sibling with a disability show more caring behaviour – this is thought to be because they have learned to empathise from an early age.